 Life can be difficult when you’re the only person in the newsroom like you, so much so that two John S. Knight Journalism Fellows, Dr. Seema Yasmin and Michael Grant, have created a Toolkit for Journalists of Color, “designed to help us survive in predominantly white newsrooms.”
 They also plan to create a tool “for white journalists who want to be allies to people of color.”

 The toolkit addresses common experiences of people of color in newsrooms being marginalized, overlooked, disrespected or not afforded the same opportunities for advancement as others – just take a look at the shrinking but persistent gap in newsroom managers who are women or people of color.

 At its worst, when people who are different are marginalized in newsrooms, they’re more likely to be victimized by harassment in newsrooms, too, the Freedom Forum Institute (formerly Newseum Institute) Power Shift Project illustrated.

 The Power Shift Project has now expanded to include a new workplace integrity curriculum, developed by management expert Jill Geisler, with the goal of providing newsroom managers the tools to instill a cultural shift toward newsrooms with respect and trust for all members of staff.
-Jill will teach an overview of the new curriculum at this September’s news manager meeting at Excellence in Journalism, one of several sessions focused on diversity and inclusion in both our coverage and in our newsrooms.

 Because, just as when we really listen to communities we’ve neglected, we can rebuild relationships, when we truly welcome people who are different into our newsrooms, we open the door to truly reflecting our communities.